tomszink/packme/README.md

 #### devenv (Development environment)

 - Why a `devenv`?
 The devenv is a virtual environement created via `tox`.
-  Thus it easily reproducible for everyone to create such a development environment easily via `tox -e devenv` and use it via `source devenv/bin/activate`
+  Thus it is easily reproducible for everyone to create such a development environment via `tox -e devenv` and use it via `source devenv/bin/activate.
 - An alternative would be to use a requirements(-devenv).txt file with pip and a "manually" created venv, but this is a bit less standardized then and less convenient as a user.